fizban99/microbit_ky038/README.rst

 micropython library to calibrate and use a sound sensor KY038
 ##############################################################

 This library helps calibrating a sound sensor KY038 with the micro:bit.
 It also provides a clap counter functionality.
 It assumes the Digital output of the sound sensor is connected to pin0 of the micro:bit.
+It uses an analog input, since the digital input seems not to be very reliable powering the sensor with 3V.
+Power and ground of the sensor are also connected to the micro:bit.

 .. contents::